Jules Lechevalier: Exile and return

 In 1849 Lechevalier opposed the election of Louis Bonaparte to the presidency and participated in an anti-Bonapartist demonstration on 13 June, organised by Considerant.
 The uprising was put down, and Lechevalier went into hiding, escaping to Britain.
 After the coup of 2 December 1852, Bonaparte proclaimed himself Napoléon III and founded the Second Empire.
 In Britain, Lechevalier participated in the co-operative and trade union movements and wrote a book about the prospects of co-operative communities there.
 He was also involved in setting up consumers' association.
 Lechevalier at first worked with the Christian socialists, Frederick Denison Maurice, Charles Kingsley and John Malcolm Ludlow (whom he had known for years).
 After quarrelling with Ludlow, Lechevalier worked with the British trade unionist and secularist George Jacob Holyoake.
 In the late 1850s, the Second Empire became more liberal.
 At bottom, Lechevalier had always regarded politics as secondary to social organisation; as he had hoped for social reform from the constitutional monarchy of Louis Philippe, so, in later years, he came to hope for social reform from the Bonapartist empire.
 He began to write favourable articles about the Second Empire.
 In return, the French government exercised a certain leniency: he was allowed to travel to France several times without being arrested, and was eventually allowed to return to France permanently.
 For a while he worked in the French government's statistical office.
 Some of his fellow republicans thought ill of him for this; Holyoake even accused him of being a Bonapartist police spy, but this was not true.
 On his return he rekindled his connections with the Saint-Simonians.
 His various co-operative projects, his voyages and his spell of exile had decimated his fortune, and he spent his later years in financial difficulty.
-He died of an aneurism in Paris on 10 June 1862.
+He died of an aneurysm in Paris on 10 June 1862.

 Lechevalier wrote extensively on sociological, economic, anthropological and political topics.
 Long a forgotten figure of nineteenth century socialism, he has recently attracted some scholarly interest.
 He has been credited with being a forerunner of the French welfare system, a pioneer of international development theory and of community microeconomics.
 He also wrote extensively on finance and the organisation of credit and promoted such ideas as the chequing account.

 "Il y a toute la lucidité d'un Max Havelaar dans l'analyse du colonialisme dont Jules Lechevalier est par naissance l'enfant prodigue."
 (There is all the lucidity of a Max Havelaar in Jules Lechevalier's analysis of colonialism, of which he is by birth the prodigal son.) -- Jean-Philippe Brun, 'Jules Lechevalier (1806-1862).'